slim71/SpartanLIFT/doc/Development notes.md

 ### Launch files
 The helper functions to print debug info of arguments and LaunchConfigurations only work if those were added to the LaunchDescription **before** the OpaqueFunction handling the printing.

+### ros_gz package
+I've created a supplemental workspace in the project, aimed at sustaining a fork of the `ros_gz` package.

+Even though I initially used the `humble` branch of the original project as is, when dealing with a cargo which has to move together with the leader of the quadcopters fleet, I've noticed that the `SetEntityPose` service was not supported yet by `ros_gz_bridge`.

+Since I think I'll need that in order to easily move the box around, I've forked the repository and manually picked some commits found in another pre-existing fork: [UoA-Cares/ros_gz](https://github.com/UoA-CARES/ros_gz).
+I could not easily cherry-picked those changes because they're made on the `ros2` branch, which has major differences from the one I need to use, due to my configuration.

+At the present state, this workspace should be the first one being built and source when setting everything up.
+For ease of use, I've added the sourcing of this overlay in my `.bashrc` file.

 ---
 ## Gazebo
 Following the [official guide about the migration from Gazebo classic](https://github.com/gazebosim/gz-sim/blob/gz-sim7/tutorials/migration_sdf.md#path-relative-to-an-environment-variable), I've noticed I had the wrong environmental variable setup for the models loading.
 I've fixed that and now, *after sourcing the local overlay,* Gazebo can successfully load each model's meshes with no problems.